-According to the Internal Revenue Service (IRS), a wrongful death settlement is not considered taxable income.
-The IRS explains that while all income is taxable, there are certain exceptions provided for benefits awarded in the case of personal injury compensation and wrongful death compensation.
+A wrongful death settlement is not considered taxable income.
+While all income is taxable, there are certain exceptions when it comes to personal injury compensation and wrongful death compensation.

-However, there may be other factors that affect taxation depending on your individual situation.
-An Atlanta area wrongful death attorney can help you to pursue compensation for your losses and can also refer you to a financial professional for specific tax information.
+However, if you receive punitive damages on top of your economic and non-economic damages, then you may have to pay taxes on part of your settlement.
+An Atlanta wrongful death attorney can pursue financial compensation for your losses and refer you to a financial professional for specific tax information.

-- Medical expenses for your loved one incurred before their passing
+- Medical expenses your loved one incurred before their passing

 - Loss of companionship